sparkle-project/Sparkle/README.markdown

 <img src="Resources/Screenshot.png" width="732" alt="Sparkle shows familiar update window with release notes">

-This is the upcoming new version of Sparkle.
-Major new features are support for sandboxing, custom user interfaces, updating external bundles, and a more modern architecture which includes faster and more reliable installs.
+Sparkle 2 adds support for applicationg sandboxing, custom user interfaces, updating external bundles, and a more modern architecture which includes faster and more reliable installs.

-Sparkle 2 is currently in beta, but is almost ready for official release.
-Applications, typically sandboxed, have already been using it in production though.
-Pre-releases can be found on the [Sparkle's Releases](https://github.com/sparkle-project/Sparkle/releases).
+Pre-releases when available can be found on the [Sparkle's Releases](https://github.com/sparkle-project/Sparkle/releases) or on your favorite package manager.
 More nightly builds can be downloaded by selecting a recent [workflow run](https://github.com/sparkle-project/Sparkle/actions?query=event%3Apush+is%3Asuccess+branch%3A2.x) and downloading the corresponding Sparkle-distribution artifact.

-The current status of Sparkle is tracked by [its roadmap](https://github.com/sparkle-project/Sparkle/milestones).
+The current status for future versions of Sparkle is tracked by [its roadmap](https://github.com/sparkle-project/Sparkle/milestones).

 Please visit [Sparkle's website](http://sparkle-project.org) for up to date documentation on using and migrating over to Sparkle 2.
 Refer to [Changelog](CHANGELOG) for a more detailed list of changes.
-More internal design documents can be found in [Documentation](Documentation/).
+More internal design documents to the project can be found in the repository under [Documentation](Documentation/).

 ## Features